mbadolato/iTerm2-Color-Schemes/README.md

 ### Windows Terminal color schemes

 Copy the theme content from `windowsterminal/` and paste the content to your `profiles.json` in the corresponding place (`"schemes"`).
 Then specify the name of your theme by `"colorScheme"` in `"profiles"`.

+### Alacritty color schemes

+Copy the theme content from `alacritty/` and paste the content to your [alacritty config file](https://github.com/alacritty/alacritty/blob/master/alacritty.yml).

 ### Previewing color schemes